The Spanish Festival of which I speak to you today is quite particular, also because the main actors are children, precisely infants.

 This festival is known as the “El Colacho” (Jump of the Newborn, or Baby Jumping), and is a traditional Spanish festival, which takes place in Castrillo de Murcia, a community in the province of Burgos, organized and managed by the Confraternity of the Blessed Sacrament de Minerva.

-This festival is celebrated every year since 1620 and is related to the Catholic celebration of Corpus Christi, that is the Religious Feast of the Eucharist.
-This festival has a duration of about a week, but the most-awaited and most felt moment is the one that takes place on Sunday at 6 pm, that is El Colacho.
+This festival is celebrated every year since 1620 and is related to the Catholic celebration of Corpus Christi, which is the Religious Feast of the Eucharist.
+This festival has a duration of about a week, but the most-awaited and most felt moment is the one that takes place on Sunday at 6 pm, which is El Colacho.

 To fully understand the symbolic meaning of this feast, we need to understand what we are talking about.
 You must know that the Spanish term Colacho means Devil, so it is the Devil’s Leap.